-Specification Data Generalized Model
+Specification Data Gener alized 1 Model

 5% 50% 95%

 $\Delta c$ onto $r_f$ -0.30 -0.45 0.56 1.50

 $r_f$ onto $\Delta c$ -0.90 -5.53 1.26 6.80

-Table 5: $\psi$ (IES) from Instrumental Variables Estimation
+Table 6: $\psi$ (IES) from Instrumental Variables Estimation

-Notes: The first row provides finite sample values of the $\psi$ from the regression $\Delta c{t+1} = \operatorname{constant} + \psi r{f,t+1} + \operatorname{resid}{t+1}$ , while the second row provides the $\psi$ values from the regression $r{f,t+1} = \operatorname{constant} + \frac{1}{\psi} \Delta c{t+1} + \operatorname{resid}{t+1}$ .
+Notes: The first row provides finite sample values of the $\psi$ from the regression $\Delta c{t+1} = \text{constant} + \psi r{f,t+1} + \text{resid}{t+1}$ , while the second row provides the $\psi$ values from the regression $r{f,t+1} = \text{constant} + \frac{1}{\psi} \Delta c{t+1} + \text{resid}{t+1}$ .
 The instruments are lagged (two years) consumption growth, log price-dividend ratio, market return, and risk-free rate.
-The "true" $\psi$ value in the model is 1.36 from Table 3.
+The "true" $\psi$ value in the model is 1.36 from Table 4.
 Regressions are implemented at an annual frequency.

-benchmark model is the correlation between long-horizon return and long-horizon dividend and consumption growth.
-Figure 7 presents these correlations in the data and the model.
+One additional feature in which the generalized model performance is improved relative to the benchmark model is the correlation between long-horizon return and long-horizon dividend and consumption growth.
+Figure 9 presents these correlations in the data and the model.
 In the model, the 10-year consumption growth and 10-year return have a correlation of 0.3, but with enormous standard deviations that encompass -0.3 to 0.7, which contain the data estimate.
 The analogous correlations for dividend growth are 0 to 0.9 with the data at 0.5 close to the model median estimate.
 In the benchmark model, without the $x{\lambda}$ process, this last correlation will be quite a bit larger for all percentiles and would be a challenging dimension for the model.

+IES Parameter.
 It is well understood that whether the IES parameter is above or below 1 plays a significant role in the asset pricing implication of the model.
 One common approach for estimating the IES has been to regress the growth rate of consumption on the risk-free rate (e.g., Hall (1988)).
 Bansal and Yaron (2004) and Bansal, Kiku, and Yaron (2012a) show that this regression is misspecified in the presence of stochastic volatility and leads to downward-biased estimates of the IES.
 Given that our estimation formally ascribes measurement errors to both consumption and the risk-free rate, we revisit the implication of this regression for inference on the IES.
 For completeness, we also run the reverse equation of regressing the risk-free rate on consumption growth.
 We use the two-year lagged consumption growth, log price-dividend ratio, market return, and risk-free rate as instrumental variables.
-As shown in Table 5, in both regression approaches the data based estimates are in fact negative, but lie well within the very wide 90% model-based credible band, even though in all model simulations the IES was set to its median estimate of 1.36.
+As shown in Table 6, in both regression approaches the data based estimates are in fact negative, but lie well within the very wide 90% model-based credible band, even though in all model simulations the IES was set to its median estimate of 1.36.
 In totality, this evidence shows that, with the estimated levels of measurement errors, it is very difficult to precisely estimate the IES via this regression approach.